Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

-### You need to create a new Azure Active Directory (Azure AD) directory named 11641655.onmicrosoft.com and a user named User1 in the new directory.
-The solution must ensure that User1 is enabled for Azure Multi-Factor Authentication (MFA).
-To complete this task, sign in to the Azure portal

-- [ ] BRAK ODPOWEIDZI

 ### You have an Azure subscription.
 You create an Azure web app named Contoso1812 that uses an S1 App service plan.
 You create a DNS record for <www.contoso.com> that points to the IP address of Contoso1812.
 You need to ensure that users can access Contoso1812 by using the <https://www.contoso.com> URL.
 Which two actions should you perform?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point

 - [x] Turn on the system-assigned managed identity for Contoso1812.